 The Community Chest Board of Directors is comprised of individuals dedicated to volunteering their time to help those in need.
 That is the essence of our "Neighbors Helping Neighbors" program.

 Steven J. Spiro, Chairman, of Community Chest South Shore and a 3rd generation “Five Towner”, has roots that run deep in this community.
 Beginning as a Lawrence High School student, he has always been involved with community service.
-He is a local insurance agent and lives in Woodmere with his wife Deborah.
-They have 3 sons, 3 daughters in-law, and a grandson.
+He is a local insurance agent and lives in Long Beach with his wife Deborah.
+They have 3 sons, 3 daughters in-law, and 2 grandsons.

 Eric Keslowitz, Vice President, has served Community Chest South Shore in various capacities throughout many years of involvement, as Board Chairman, following many years as President and board member.
 For Eric, there is a special feeling of victory after each successful event, including the 5K Run, Annual Fair and basketball tournament, while working alongside a great team.
 The efforts of the "Neighbors Helping Neighbors" program cannot be matched because there is no better satisfaction than knowing Community Chest has helped a neighbor in need.

 Steven Schlaff, Secretary and his wife Susan moved from Belle Harbor to the Five Towns in 1982 and have raised three children here.
 Steven has served on the board of directors of various charities and organizations, and in 1990, joined the Board of Directors of the Community Chest, a local charity that fulfills the health and human services needs of the community.
 He served as Campaign Chairman, Secretary, Vice President, President, and Chairman of the Board.
 Susan Schlaff was mayor of one of the local villages for over 19 years.
 Taking care of the community is central to the Schlaffs’ lives.